Decision Navigator

 My Choice Decision Navigator

-The foundation of the Our Choices Solution Facilitator is the My Choice Decision Navigator, which provides a structured way for people impacted by sexual violence to figure out their own next steps.
-The Decision Navigator customizes the PrOACT decision-making elements for decisions after sexual violence.
+The My Choice Decision Navigator customizes the PrOACT decision-making elements for decisions after sexual violence.
 The acronym, PrOACT, stands for Problem, Objectives, Alternatives, Consequences, and Tradeoffs.
 People typically focus on Alternatives—What can I do?—when confronted with decisions.
-The Decision Navigator encourages people to make values-based decisions by carefully defining the decision Problem and determining their Objectives—What do I want?
+The Decision Navigator encourages decision makers to make values-based decisions.
+By carefully defining the decision Problem and determining their Objectives—What do I want?, they can better evaluate their Alternatives.

-Suffering from “trauma mind” after sexual violence can make logical decision-making challenging.
-Psychologists have noted that decision aids for helping victim-survivors walk through tough decisions are helpful.
 Personal Objectives provide criteria for comparing choices, but accessing that inner knowledge, getting in touch with personal needs and desires can be difficult.
 And figuring out how to evaluate Alternatives based on Objectives can be overwhelming and confusing.
 The My Choice Decision Navigator can help individuals impacted by sexual violence sort through the logic of their emotionally-laden decisions.
+And it helps allies support decision makers by directing them to the aspects of the PrOACT elements in which their help is appropriate and points out the aspects that belong to the decision-maker.

 Our Choices Solution Facilitator

 While victim-survivors’ capabilities and stress can make decision-making challenging, the bigger issue is the dearth of decent options that victim-survivors have in the rape culture in which we live.
 And it’s not just victim-survivors who are in this predicament of scant good Alternatives.
-Most people impacted by sexual violence have poor options and thus face tough decisions.
-That includes secondary victim-survivors and also people who have harmed.
-People have difficulty making decisions after sexual violence because they typically have poor options, or to use the PrOACT language, Alternatives.
+Most people impacted by sexual violence—including secondary victim-survivors and people who have harmed—have difficulty making decisions after sexual violence because they typically have poor options, or to use the PrOACT language, Alternatives.
 They also face competing Objectives and tough Tradeoffs with high uncertainty and dangerous risks.
 As a result, people often wisely choose the paths of least resistance and do nothing.

-The Solution Facilitator also helps people co-struggle with people impacted by sexual violence and support their decision making and ultimately make their own co-struggling decisions as well.
+The Solution Facilitator helps people co-struggle with people impacted by sexual violence by helping them sort through how they can co-struggle.
 By mapping decisions, it helps co-strugglers understand the challenges people impacted by sexual violence face, and it helps the community of victim-survivors, violators, and co-strugglers create new Alternatives and improve the likely Consequences of existing Alternatives.
-The Solution Facilitator also shows co-strugglers the PrOACT elements in the decision making process in which their help is appropriate and the elements that belong to the decision maker.
 By creating more understanding and better Alternatives, the Solution Facilitator makes decision making easier and leads to better solutions.

 Get the latest